Arthur151/ROMP/README.md

 - [Acknowledgement](#acknowledgement)

 ## News
+*2022/05/16: simple-romp v1.0 is released to support tracking, calling in python, exporting bvh, and etc.*
 *2022/04/14: Inference code of BEV has been released in simple-romp v0.1.0.*
 *2022/04/10: Adding onnx support, with faster inference speed on CPU/GPU.*
 [Old logs](docs/updates.md)